Bede has a degree in fine art and enjoys carving wood in his free time.

-- Wood; I recommend panels that are at least three-quarter inches thick.
-Preferable woods include black walnut, butternut, white oak, sycamore, and basswood.
+- Wood: I recommend panels that are at least 3/4" thick.
+Preferred woods include black walnut, butternut, white oak, sycamore, and basswood.
 I personally prefer carving hardwoods for the beauty of the colors and grain patterns.
 Basswood is soft and requires very sharp tools to make clean cuts.

 - If you are just beginning, you can achieve much with only 5-6 tools: a v-tool, a straightedge chisel, and a few gouges of medium sweep.
 I find that a fishtail gouge is most helpful for faces.